 - Desperately Seeking Susan

 Hopefully, you are getting the point.
 This is a Snippet.
 We are sure to be missing many great films Simply listing over 230 Films is pretty pointless.
 Instead, we will look at some of the iconic locations within the park and hopefully tie them up to YOUR favorite film or TV Show.

 Bethesda Terrace and Fountain

 This has been in a lot of films.
 Of the 230 films shot in Central Park, most of them feature the Fountain and the Terrace in some way.
 It is after all the focal point of the park and it’s not quite Central Park unless you look out over the fountain and lake from Bethesda Terrace.
-Likewise, most people head here anyway as it a beautiful and iconic location you should really check out.
+Likewise, most people head here anyway as it is a beautiful and iconic location you should really check out.

 Films: Home Alone 2, John Wick, John Wick 2, Elf, Friends With Benefits,

 The Mall is the leafy walkway that leads up to the Bethesda Terrace and is nearly as well filmed as the fountain and terrace.
 Most shots of relaxing walks through the park are shot here and this is the quintessential image of the park that most filmmakers love.
 The benches that line the Mall are also the perfect place for a quiet conversation and the general hustle and bustle of the place helps convey the popular nature of the park.

 Films: Home Alone 2, John Wick 2, Friends With Benefits,

-The Lake, sometimes called central park lake is another central location and often featured in films that head to the park. a Beautiful scenic lake featuring rowing boats and scenic pathways it’s a major draw for filmmakers.
+The Lake, sometimes called central park lake is another central location and is often featured in films that head to the park. a Beautiful scenic lake featuring rowing boats and scenic pathways it’s a major draw for filmmakers.
 The Bow Bridge is also a big draw to the lake and is one of the most photographed bridges in the world.
 And rightly so.
 It is an architectural masterpiece and this is an obvious draw for filmmakers.